ziotom78/raytracing_course/tomasi-ray-tracing-11a.md

 # Russian Roulette {#russian-roulette}

--   A widely used algorithm in path tracing is *Russian roulette*, which removes the *bias*, i.e., the underestimation of radiance, at the cost of increasing uncorrelated (white) noise.
+-   A widely used algorithm in path tracing is *Russian roulette*, which removes the bias, i.e., the underestimation of radiance, at the cost of increasing uncorrelated (white) noise.

 -   The procedure requires setting a probability $0 \leq q \leq 1$ (in real Russian roulette, $q = 1/6$).
 This is the algorithm: